kevinding0218/InterviewDocuments/Q and A/System Design/SD - Distributed Message Queue.md

 - Lesser an issue for ‘at least once’ delivery semantics, a bigger issue for ‘exactly once’ and ‘at most once’ delivery semantics, when we need to guarantee that message was never processed more than one time.
 - Caching is usually used to store previously seen request ids to avoid deduplication.
 ##### Data Collection
-- When we gather real-time information that can be used for audit.
+- When we gather real-time information that can be used for audit, gather real-time information that can be used for audit and billing (invoices)
 #### Metadata Service
 - Metadata service stores information about queues.
 Every time queue is created, we store information about it in the database.
 - Conceptually, Metadata service is a caching layer between the FrontEnd and a persistent storage.
 It handles many reads and a relatively small number of writes.
 As we read every time message arrives and write only when new queue is created.
 Even though strongly consistent storage is preferred to avoid potential concurrent updates, it is not strictly required.